Obstruction of Absolute Concentration Robustness by Conservation Laws in Non-Redundant Zero-One Networks

-($\Leftarrow$) If $G$ has exactly one species and two reactions, then $G$ must be equivalent to The steady-state system of $G$ is It is straightforward to observe that $G$ has non-vacuous ACR in species $X_1$ for any choice of rate constants, the ACR-value is $\frac{\kappa_2}{\kappa_1}$.
+\begin{theorem} Suppose $G$ is a $1$D non-redundant zero-one network.
+Then, $G$ has non-vacuous ACR for generic rate constants if and only if $G$ has the same form as \end{theorem} \begin{proof} ($\Leftarrow$) It is straightforward to observe that $G$ has non-vacuous ACR in species $X_1$ for any generic choice of rate constants since the steady-state system of \eqref{al: net of one-dim and one species} is $f=-\kappa_1x_1+\kappa_2$.